web2solutions/dhx/docs/$dhx.dataDriver.md

 	http://www.dhtmlx.com.br/dbDemo/?_enable_log=true

 ### ToDo
+    - update bound component data when updating a new data on master component / table
 	- avoid to delete and rebuild entire database when server structure changes
 	- update record of synced components when editing a record on a table
 	- display javascript memory at control panel